What is the Women’s Empowerment Internship in Morocco all about?

-Morocco is still struggling with a lot of economic, social and political disparities between the two genders.
-This is a great placement for anyone interested in women’s issues and women’s rights in the MENA region.
-Women are often victims of some forms of abuse and violence or have been deprived of education.
-The root of Moroccan women’s challenges is the result of years of culture where women were seen as having “limited power”.
-Morocco being a traditionally a male-dominated society has a high illiteracy rate amongst women.
-However, the educated men and women of the town of Rabat have been trying to change the morals and there are many projects throughout the city encouraging for women’s education and financial independence.
-The projects aim to educate women and girls who are otherwise deprived of education and training.
-Ultimately this placement helps improve women’s standard of living, self-confidence and it encourages them to be independent and generate income for on their own.
+Morocco is still struggling with a lot of economic, social and political disparities between men and women.
+This is a fantastic placement for anyone interested in women’s issues and women’s rights in the MENA region.
+Women are often victims of some forms of abuse or violence, and are often deprived of education.
+The root of Moroccan women’s challenges is the result of years of culture in which women were seen as having “limited power”.
+As a traditionally male-dominated society, Morocco has a high illiteracy rate amongst women.
+However, the educated men and women of the town of Rabat have been trying to change the tides.
+There are many projects throughout the city encouraging women’s education and financial independence.
+Such projects aim to educate women and girls who are otherwise deprived of education and training.
+Ultimately this placement helps to improve women’s standard of living, self-confidence, and encourages them to be independent and to generate income of their own.

 This is a great project to learn about women’s lifestyles, rights and the laws concerning women in Morocco.
 You will feel as if you can make a difference in this project as you will be working with women directly or you will be helping the association protecting their rights by helping them in a variety of tasks.

 It is also a very rewarding project as you will get to develop bonds by staying a minimum of 4 weeks on this project and see the women and girls progress throughout your stay.

 In addition, you will have the opportunity to add on arabic or french classes for a feee during your placement if desired.
 Just speak to a placement advisor for more information or to pre-arrange in advanced of your internship.